 They originate in the buttocks bone and lead to different spots below the knee joint.

-Therefore a hamstring stretch does only happen when the leg is elongated and your pelvic tilts to the front - which happens during any front bend, especially front splits (front leg), the middle split, straddle, pancake and high kicks to the front and the side.
+Therefore a hamstring stretch does only happen when the leg is extended and your pelvic tilts to the front - which happens during any front bend, especially front splits (front leg), the middle split, straddle, pancake and high kicks to the front and the side.

 Hints to cure a strained muscle: